Becoming a Travel Content Creator: An Honest Guide

 The first 10,000 posts are the hardest.
 After that, it gets easier because the algorithm favors you and brand deals come to you organically.
 My approach was different from the usual "5-post-a-week recipes"—I consciously focused on quality rather than frequency.

-- A single, recognizable look: Same color palette, same editing style, same visual style on every post.
+- A single, recognizable look: the same color palette, the same editing style, the same visual style on every post.
 The feed must be recognizable as Max Haase from three meters away.

-- Every recording is planned on location: Location scouting (Google Maps Satellite, Instagram geotagging, drone reconnaissance), sun position (PhotoPills, Sun Surveyor), and weather check before every shoot.
+- Every shot is meticulously planned on location: location scouting (Google Maps Satellite, Instagram geotag, drone reconnaissance), sun position (PhotoPills, Sun Surveyor), and weather check before each shoot.
 One well-planned shot beats ten quick ones.

 - Niche hashtags instead of mega-tags: #travel has 700 million posts – your image will disappear in two minutes.
-Hashtags with 50K-500K posts will get you onto the "Top Posts" page and attract real engagement profiles.
+Hashtags with 50,000 to 500,000 posts will get you onto the "Top Posts" page and attract real engagement profiles.

-- Cultivate the community, don't farm it: I answer DMs and comments personally, no bots, no broadcast replies.
-This doesn't scale – but it does build a following that will later recommend you for bookings.
+- Cultivate your community, don't farm it: I personally answer DMs and comments, no bots, no broadcast replies.
+This doesn't scale – but it builds a following that will later recommend you for bookings.

-- Cross-post lever: Each trip produces material for Instagram (reels + carousel), TikTok (a shorter version), and a detailed blog post.
+- Each trip produces material for Instagram (reels + carousel), TikTok (a shorter version), and a detailed blog post.
 Same effort, three channels.

 The truth is: It took me about eight months to reach 10,000 followers.
 Eight months with little feedback, few likes, and zero income.
 Most people give up after two months.
 Those who persevere and hone their skills are the ones who win.